 - Is your timezone set correctly in your Settings > General section?

-- Did you remember to click the “Schedule” button after modifying the date/time?
-For a post to publish, the Schedule button must be clicked.
+- Did you remember to click the “Schedule” button after changing the date/time settings?
+For the post to publish, you must click the Schedule button.

 - Did you schedule too many posts for publishing?
 Are you using bulk post scheduling plugins to queue up thousands of posts?
 Depending on the resources of your web server, you could experience problems.
-If so, try lowering the number of scheduled items and see if this fixes the problem.
+If so, try reducing the number of scheduled posts and see if this solves the problem.

-You can automate certain aspects of publishing and scheduling your content in WordPress with plugins.
+You can automate certain aspects of publishing and scheduling posts in WordPress using plugins.

 Queuing Posts For Publishing

-Whenever you create a new post or page, you have the option of queuing your post …
+When you create a new WordPress post or page, you have the option of queuing it for publishing later …

-This is great if you are scheduling various posts for publishing at a later date and would like these to be published in a certain order, or at certain times and intervals …
+This is great if you are scheduling multiple posts for publishing at a later date and would like these to be published in a specific order, or between specific times and intervals …

 (Queue Posts – Settings)

-There are a number of WordPress plugins that let you “autopost” content (adding content automatically to WordPress sites).
+There are a number of WP plugins that let you “autopost” content (add content automatically to WordPress blogs).

 Auto Post Scheduler is a free plugin that will schedule ‘auto post checks’ to publish new posts and/or recycle old posts automatically.

-This plugin is especially useful when importing a large number of posts, as you can set the plugin to publish posts at whatever frequency you choose as well as specify a range of other settings …
+This plugin is especially useful if you are importing a large number of blog posts, as you can set the Auto Post Scheduler to publish posts at whatever frequency you choose as well as specify a range of other settings …

-For more details about this plugin, visit their website here: AutoPost Scheduler – WordPress Plugin
+For more details about this plugin, go here: AutoPost Scheduler – WordPress Plugin

-Although you may not want to use all of the features of an “autoblogging” plugin, a plugin like WP Robot includes a module that lets you bulk import posts or article files into your WordPress site and then set these to automatically publish at regular or random intervals at a future date.
+Although you may not need to use all of the features of an “autoblogging” plugin, a plugin like WPRobot includes a module that allows you to import bulk posts or article files into your WordPress site and then set these to automatically publish at regular or random intervals in the future.